amiller101/Raytracer/README.md

     build/Eckart_Young.exe < results/image.ppm
     the image is saved at results/svd_image.ppm

-To use Eckart_younge, must add include folder and Eigen library.
+To use Eckart_Young, must add include folder and Eigen library.